SaizFerri/bachelorarbeit/Prototype.md

 ## Loss and optimizer

 * L2 regression loss for performance purposes
-* Cross-entropy loss for classification wiht bins
+* Cross-entropy loss for classification with bins

 * Adam optimizer with LearningRate decay when loss plateus